v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

     **Note:** If you receive a warning message indicating version 2.0.2.130 of the AzureAD module is already installed in your VM environment and that you can install the next version using the -force parameter, ignore this message.

 4. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.
-You have now installed the Windows Azure Active Directory PowerShell Module.
+You have now installed the Windows Azure Active Directory PowerShell Module. <br/>

+	You now must connect to the AzureAD module that you just installed.
+Type the following command and then press Enter: <br/>

+		Connect-AzureAD

-5. Leave the Windows PowerShell window open but minimize it for now.
+5. You have installed the AzureAD module and connected to it for your current lab session, so do NOT close your PowerShell window.
+Leave the Windows PowerShell window open but minimize it for now.

 6. Remain logged into LON-DC1 and keep your Edge browser open.